At 103, Loyola’s Sister Jean reflects on life, prayer and basketball in memoir

 Then it was maybe a year ago I saw that Seth Davis [the co-author] called about writing a book.
 And I said, “Well, I’ve rejected about six other people.’
 And he said, ‘Well, it isn’t that hard to do.”
 He said, “All you have to do is talk.
 And then I just put your talk together.
 Then it’s printed.”

-It was a good exercise for me to do that.
-And to talk about my family life, talk about our pets and talk about our schools and talk about basketball.
+It was a good exercise for me to do that ... to talk about my family life, talk about our pets, and talk about our schools and talk about basketball.

 Q.You mentioned earlier that part of how you wake up with purpose is giving thanks to God for your day when you rise in the morning.
 But what is your purpose?
 How did you find it?